Scale-free localization and PT symmetry breaking from local non-Hermiticity

-As a comparison, the PBC case is different because each equal-energy point represents an independent plane-wave eigenmode, which allows EP formation from two equal-energy points.
-Note that our statement does not apply to isolated bound state, which is not captured by band structure $E(k)$ with real $k$.
-As shown later, PT breaking is still allowed for bound states even continuous spectrum is robust against perturbation.
+As a comparison, the PBC case~\cite{supplemental} is different in the sense that each equal-energy point represents an independent plane-wave eigenmode $\psi_{\text{PBC}}(x)\sim e^{ikx}$, which allows EP formation from two equal-energy points.
+Note that our statement does not apply to isolated bound states, which are not captured by band structure $E(k)$ with real $k$.

-According to our criterion, a single-band system with only nearest-neighbor hopping, whose band structure looks like the blue one in Fig.~\ref{fig:PTbreaking_OBC}(a), can not have continuous-spectrum PT breaking under OBC, in stark contrast to the PBC behavior discussed before.
+According to our criterion, a single-band system with only nearest-neighbor hopping, whose band structure looks like the blue one in Fig.~\ref{fig:PTbreaking_OBC}(c), can not have continuous-spectrum $PT$ breaking under OBC, in stark contrast with the PBC behavior~\cite{supplemental}.
 This motivates us to consider a model with second-nearest-neighbor hopping

 where $t_1$, $t_2$ are real and positive, and the non-Hermitian boundary potential $V$ is given by